Oxford Saints: 1992–1999

 In 1992 the Oxford Bulldogs changed name to the Oxford Saints.
 Driven forward by general manager Roger Hedges, the club secured a major sponsorship deal and moved to a new home at the Oxford Stadium in Cowley.

 Prior to the 1994 season, Coach Steve Conner returned to the US.
 Richard Emerick, another experienced US coach, was appointed as his replacement.

 During 1995, the Saints made the playoffs and defeated the Invicta Eagles in the first round, along with victories over London Blitz and Colchester Gladiators.
 In the final, Oxford faced the Gwent Mustangs at Leicester's Saffron Lane Stadium and claimed a 14–6 victory and championship title.

 In 1997 the Saints were on course for another appearance in the final round following a 9–1 season, but were defeated by the Nottingham Caesars in the semi-final.

 2000–2005

 A 7–1 campaign in 2000 was followed by an 8–0 season in 2001, both ending in semi finals at the hands of the PA Knights and Ipswich Cardinals respectively.
 After a poor 2002 season Coach Janes moved upstairs as Director of Football and Phil DeMonte took over as head coach.

 Coach DeMonte stayed at Saints for one season but the team made the playoffs, eventually beaten by the Gateshead Senators.
 The Saints raced through the newly formed BAFL division 2 in 2005 with a 9–1 record, ending the season with a loss to Kent Exiles.

 2006–2009

-With the experienced Wayne Mayers at quarterback, the Saints powered through the 2006 season with a 9–1 record.
+With the experienced Wayne Mayers at quarterback, and the power running game of Chris Taylor the Saints powered through the 2006 season with a 9–1 record.
 The Saints came from behind to beat West Coast Trojans, 29–28, and clinched the Division 2 Title.